Activating collagen with Greespi: scientifically proven effect

 -

-Activates the EGFR/MAPK signaling pathway—boosts collagen production.
+Activates the EGFR/MAPK signaling pathway, stimulating collagen production.

 This pathway: